Saving money in everyday life is easier than you think and who doesn’t love to have extra money when it’s really needed.

 Wanna know how I do that?

 I use their Amazon Prime Rewards Visa Credit Card and with every purchase, you receive Amazon credit points.
 I use that card for basically everything I purchase.
 Groceries, gas, restaurants, drugstores, shopping, doctor visits, everything!
-You will receive 5% back when you shop at Amazon, 2% for restaurants, gas stations and drugstores and 1% for everything else.
+You will receive 5% back when you shop at Amazon, 2% for restaurants, gas stations and drugstores, and 1% for everything else.
 If you buy a lot at Amazon as I do, your points will accumulate fast!
 And then when its time to buy a new phone, I have enough points to purchase one through Amazon and don’t have to pay a cent for it!
-That is saving me over $300+ for a new phone for.
+That is saving me over $300+ for a new phone.

 Do Your Own Maintenance

-Learn how to do your own maintenance around the home and on your car.
+Learn how to do your own maintenance around the home and in your car.
 There are so many YouTube videos out there that are really informational.
 Start by changing out the filters on your HVAC system.
 A nasty filter will cost you money on your electric bills too.
-Mr. G recently changed out a part on our car which would’ve cost us about $700.
+Mr. G recently changed out a part in our car which would’ve cost us about $700.
 He watched a YouTube video to learn how.

 Changing out a broken sink faucet, cleaning out a clogged drain, painting a room, changing the filters on your car are just a few things Mr. G does around the house to save us money.